 Horse Thief Hollow Restaurant & Brewery: This is a casual microbrewery and gastropub, featuring their house-brewed beers and soups, salads, burgers, sandwiches, bbq and more at 10426 S. Western.

 The Original Rainbow Cone: This is a popular ice cream shop since 1926, serving cones, shakes, sundaes and banana splits.
-I loved the butter pecan but they are known for their combination of orange sherbert, Pistachio, Palmer House, strawberry and chocolate.
-It was recommended to me by a local friend who grew up down the street.
+I loved the butter pecan but they are known for their combination of orange sherbet, pistachio, Palmer House, strawberry and chocolate flavors.
+The shop was recommended to me by a local friend who grew up down the street.
 9233 S Western Ave.

 Wild Blossom Meadery & Winery: This is a local meadery which makes mead, an alcoholic beverage created by fermenting honey with yeast.
 Sometimes various fruits, spices, grains, or hops are added.
 This was the second time that I had tasted mead.
 They make a number of meads.
 I enjoyed trying the Cherry Nectary made with cherries, the Chocolate Cherry Buzz, a sweet mead made with cherries and chocolate and the Green Apple Nectar made with green apples and Riesling grapes.
 It was fun to watch two bees fly into my two glasses.
 I guess they were attracted to the honey!!
 In addition they produce a blend of Cabernet, Merlot & Syrah called Chicago Bull’s Blood.
 They have an indoor tasting room and large outdoor patio in the rear.
 9030 S. Hermitage.